-For example, below are just some of the various sales page templates made available by a popular theme called OptimizePress …
+For example, here are just some of the different sales page templates made available to users of a very popular theme for marketers called OptimizePress …

-At its simplest, “pages” should be used for publishing ”non-blog” content and “posts” for promoting your business.
-In fact, if you were to delete all content published using posts from your WordPress website, you should end up with something that would look very similar to your typical “non-blog” website (i.e. a site that comprises only of the standard web pages found in most business websites.)
+At its simplest, “pages” should be used for publishing ”non-blog” type information and “posts” for promoting your business.
+In fact, if you were to delete every post from your web site, you would have something that would look very much like a typical “non-blog” website structure (i.e. a website comprising only of the usual web pages found in most business websites.)

-Another way to understand the difference between WP pages and posts is to look at what WordPress pages are not:
+Another way to understand the difference between WordPress posts vs pages is to look at what WP pages are not:

-- Pages cannot be associated with post categories and cannot be assigned tags.
-This means that pages can only be organized according to a hierarchy where you specify and arrange the order of main pages and subpages, not from referencing tags or categories.
+- Pages cannot be associated with categories and cannot be assigned post tags.
+This means that pages can only be organized according to a hierarchy where you specify and arrange the order of pages and subpages, not by referencing tags or categories.

-- Pages are not server files.
-Unlike traditional websites that are built from a collection of static pages saved as separate files on your server, WordPress pages are created, managed and stored in a CMS database (just like Posts).
+- Pages are not static files.
+Unlike most websites that are built from a collection of static pages saved as separate files on your web server, WordPress pages are created, managed and stored in tables inside a WordPress CMS (like Posts).

-- Pages are not included in your site’s RSS feed.
-Earlier, we explained that posts appear in your WordPress RSS feed section.
+- Pages are not included in your website’s feed.
+Earlier, we explained that posts automatically show up in your RSS feed.
 Pages do not.
 Note: there are plugins available that will add your pages to your site’s RSS feed.

-- Pages (or even a specific post) can be set as a static “home” page.
-In other tutorials, we explain how to set up a page to display as the main page of your site, and show you how to create a separate page for displaying your latest blog entries (where your most recent posts will display in a blog page).
+- Pages (or even a specific post) can be set as the “home” page.
+In separate tutorials, we explain how to specify a page to be the home page of your WordPress site, and show you how to create a blog page (where your latest blog posts display in a separate blog page).

-Because posts and post content are referenced from different areas of your WordPress site (e.g. archives, searches, tags, categories, RSS feeds, custom menus, etc.) than content published using pages, many SEO experts recommend publishing content designed to attract more exposure from search engines using posts rather than pages.
+Because posts and post content are referenced from different sections of your WordPress site (e.g. archives, searches, tags, categories, RSS feeds, custom menus, etc.) than content published using pages, many SEO experts argue that it is generally better to publish content designed to attract more visitors from search engines using posts instead of pages.

-What Types Of Content Can You Add To WordPress Pages Vs Posts?
+What Types Of Content Can Be Added To Posts And Pages?

-With WordPress you can easily add, format and edit the following types of content into Posts and Pages:
+With WordPress you can easily add, format and edit the following types of content into Pages and Posts:

-Add plain, formatted and/or hyperlinked text in a variety of fonts and styles to posts and pages …
+Add plain, formatted and/or hyperlinked text using different fonts and styles to posts and pages …

-You can add or embed media content into pages and posts, such as videos, audio files, animation, images, photos, logos, banners, etc …
+You can add or embed media content into pages and posts, such as videos, audio files, animation, images, photos, graphic elements, banners, etc …

 Add Scripts And Applications

-Many of these scripts allow you to add and manage the content that appears on your site remotely.
-This is useful for managing site-wide banner ads, subscription forms and time-sensitive content (e.g. coupon codes), or adding information such as tax calculators, feeds, etc …
+Many applications also allow you to add and manage the content that appears on your site from a remote location.
+This is useful for managing things like site-wide advertising banners, subscription forms and time-sensitive content (e.g. special pricing), or adding information such as tax calculators, feeds, etc …

-To learn more about inserting scripts into your pages and posts, see this tutorial:
+To learn more about inserting scripts into your posts and pages, see this tutorial:

 Content can also be added to posts and pages by inserting code directly into your file templates.
-Please note, however, that in order to modify site templates, you should have at least a basic understanding of code languages like HTML and PHP.
+Please note, however, that in order to modify site templates, you will need to have at least a basic understanding of code languages like HTML and PHP.

-As you can see, pages and posts have a significant number of differences, and knowing about these differences can help you decide when to use one or the other type to publish information about your business.
+As you can see, pages and posts have a significant number of differences, and knowing what these differences are can help you choose which type to use to publish new content about your business.

-Hopefully, this article has given you a better understanding of the differences between Pages and Posts.
+Hopefully, now you have a better understanding of the differences between WordPress Pages and Posts.